Rechov Sumsum: Rechov Sumsum (1983–1997)

 Occasionally Albert (Albert Iluz) used to come over to the neighborhood for visits – a peculiar character with a French accent with whom Kipi used to consult on different issues.
-Salim (Salim Dau) used to explain to the children in the neighborhood the meaning of different words in Arabic and the show also included different famous Israeli guest stars, such as: the duo "HaDodaim", Haim Moshe, Gidi Gov and Rotem Abuhab.
+Salim (Salim Dau) used to explain to the children in the neighborhood the meaning of different words in Arabic and the show also included different famous Israeli guest stars, such as the duo "HaDodaim", Haim Moshe, Gidi Gov and Rotem Abuhab.

 The opening theme song of the original series was written by Eli Mohar and composed by Yoni Rechter which also performed it together with Gidi Gov, Mazi Cohen, Dafna Armoni and a group of children from the Tzadikov choir.

+Kippi Ben Kippod and Moishe Oofnik also made an appearance on the 1993 special Sesame Street Stays Up Late! alongside other international Sesame Street characters.

 The series was broadcast repeatedly many times until 1996.
-Then, these broadcasts were suspended due to expiry of the co-production agreement between the Israeli Educational Television and the Sesame Workshop – the rights owner of the original American Sesame Street.
-The right to show the Hebrew-dubbed segments of the original American show produced by the Sesame Workshop were transferred to the private cable channel "HOP!
+Then, these broadcasts were suspended due to the expiry of the co-production agreement between the Israeli Educational Television and the Sesame Workshop – the rights owner of the original American Sesame Street.
+The right to show the Hebrew-dubbed segments of the original American show produced by the Sesame Workshop was transferred to the private cable channel "HOP!
 Channel".

-Following the success of the series many products were marketed to the Israeli public based on the series, including: records of the songs and the sketches from the show, dolls of Kipi Ben Kipod, school supplies, clothing and beddings.
-A new fashion which started due to the show was the "Kipi shoes" – Plaided slippers in shades of brown and black, which although existed prior to the show, became much more popular following the show.
+Following the success of the series many products were marketed to the Israeli public based on the series, including records of the songs and the sketches from the show, dolls of Kipi Ben Kipod, school supplies, clothing, and bedding.
+A new fashion that started due to the show was the "Kipi shoes" – Plaided slippers in shades of brown and black, which although existed before the show, became much more popular following the show.

-The curriculum goals of the show were: Mutual Respect (human diversity, mutual respect); The Child's World (body parts, child's powers, health, reasoning, problem solving); Reading, Mathematics, and Writing (prereading and writing, numbers, geometric forms); and Cognitive Organization (perceptual discrimination, relational concepts, classifying).
+The curriculum goals of the show were: Mutual Respect (human diversity, mutual respect); The Child's World (body parts, child's powers, health, reasoning, problem-solving); Reading, Mathematics, and Writing (pre-reading and writing, numbers, geometric forms); and Cognitive Organization (perceptual discrimination, relational concepts, classifying).
 Although messages about mutual respect were always included in the curriculum of the original US show, it was the first time this area was a major focus of any version of Sesame Street.
 It was a priority because of the "profound political tension in the region".
-This production has been viewed as a model for the use of television to convey antisectarian messages.
+This production has been viewed as a model for the use of television to convey anti-sectarian messages.